Frédéric Kanouté: International career

-While playing for Lyon, Kanouté joined the French under-21 team.
-After turning 21 in 1998, Kanouté was not called up for the French national squad in 2000, 2002, or 2004.
+Kanouté made 11 appearances for the France national under-21 team, scoring one goal, from 1998 to 1999.
+After turning 21 in 1998, Kanouté was not called up for the France national team in 2000, 2002, or 2004.
 In 2004, FIFA changed its rules to allow a footballer to play for the national team of the country in which his mother or father was born.
 Although eligible for either, Kanouté elected to play for Mali rather than for France.
 Kanouté was joint top goal scorer for Mali at the 2004 African Cup of Nations.
 Kanouté scored four goals in four matches helping Mali to the semi-finals, where they lost to Morocco.

 In October 2007, Kanouté, along with Mali international teammate Mamady Sidibé, were attacked by irate Togolese fans after they knocked Togo out of the African Cup of Nations qualifier.
 Frederic Kanoute announced his retirement from international football following Mali's elimination from the 2010 Africa Cup of Nations.